 There are loads of ways you can budget your money out there.
 Paper, Excel, Mint.com, checkbooks and so on.
 Personally, I've used a combination of these at one time or the other – but have mainly settled on an Excel spreadsheet over the past 3-4 years.
 I like it because I'm able to look over expenditures (I can tell what I spent at Target in 2011 OR what our gas bill was in December 2010) AND it gives me a 12-month view on one sheet.

-But I wanted to tell you about another budgeting software program out there too – that is currently on sale for 33% off (til July 22nd).
-It’s called You Need a Budget (or more commonly referred to as YNAB).
+But I wanted to tell you about another budgeting software program out there too.
+It's called You Need a Budget (or more commonly referred to as YNAB).
 It was started in 2003 by a fella named Jesse Mecham who was trying to figure out how to best stretch his dollars while he and his wife were broke, in college.

 - Give every dollar a job